bkgoodman/authbackend/README.md

 Fetch databases from old system - or restore nightly backups like:

+From AWS:
 ```
 ./restore.py 2021-02-10-db.sq3
 ./restore.py 2021-02-10-logdb.sq3
 ```

+...or from NAS backup on Makerspace volume

 ...and change filenames to something to run with...
 ```
 mv 2021-02-10-db.sq3 db.sq3